wilmerhenao/blockchain-developer-bootcamp-final-project/README.md

 My address for the NFT is: 0x3aCB510a50D29bb5e560fAC20B104c8D5DC9a357

-Please check the video on YouTube to see how everything works: https://youtu.be/j4A9h6I7kaU
+Please check the video on YouTube (with volume on) to see how everything works: https://youtu.be/j4A9h6I7kaU

 The contract is deployed with 2 Ether to the Ropsten Network: